Ephesians Chapter Six

 Ephesians 6:1-3

-Children, obey your parents in the Lord, for this is right.
-'Honor your father and mother' - which is the first commandment with a promise - 'That it may go well with you and that you may enjoy long life on the earth.'
+Children, what you should do in union with the Lord is obey your parents, for this is right.
+"Honor your father and mother" - this is the first commandment that embodies a promise - "so that it may go well with you, and you may live long in the Land."

 The first lesson that a soldier has to learn is discipline and obedience.
 As we see with this passage, this begins in our earliest childhood and it begins at home.
 In chapter five, we saw a different word for obey than we do here.
 The word there meant respond while this word speaks of service and actually means to do what you are told to do.
 Paul quotes from Deuteronomy chapter five and we are reminded that all of the Ten Commandments were repeated in the New Testament except one (the Sabbath day).
 The promise of this discipline is that we will be ready to face the world.
 Today, it is not popular for parents to discipline their children and, in many homes, it is tough to see who is actually in charge (the child or the parents).
 When this child hits the real world, they do not adapt very well because they are used to getting everything that they want when they want it.